krislitman/krislitman.github.io/_posts/2022-05-01-testing-background-jobs-rails.markdown

 ### User Model Test

 Since the addition of a callback method in the user model (after_create), the test will need to account for enqueuing a job once a new user is created.
 First add the [rspec-rails gem](https://github.com/rspec/rspec-rails) to the Gemfile, afterwards be sure to run `bundle install`.
 To finish setting up RSpec, run the command `rails g rspec:install`.
 That will create a /spec folder with spec_helper & rails_helper ruby files.
-Create a basic test file for our user in this file "spec/models/user_spec.rb".
+Create a basic test file for our user under the **spec** directory, in this file "spec/models/user_spec.rb".

 ```
 require "rails_helper"